Llandysul: Culture and community

 Llandysul and District Local History Society have an exhibition in the upstairs room of Llandysul Library.

 Calon Tysul was founded in November 2017.
 The site is an amalgamation of two previously separate entities; Llandysul Aqua Centre and Llandysul Leisure Centre.

 The site includes a 25 × 10 m swimming pool, formerly known as Teifiside Swimming Pool.
 The pool was built with the help of town residents in 1975 and was later renamed Llandysul Aqua Centre following a restructure.
 The adjoining Llandysul Leisure Centre was built in 2003 by Ceredigion County Council.
 The council maintained and operated the centre from 2003 to 2017.

 Following a community asset transfer in 2017, Llandysul Leisure Centre and the land beneath the swimming pool came into the ownership of the trustees of Calon Tysul.
 As well as the swimming pool, the building also includes a sports hall with space for four badminton courts, a multi-purpose room, fitness suite as well as wet and dry changing facilities.

 A board of voluntary trustees is responsible for the governance of the centre.
 A wide variety of recreational and educational activities take place at the centre, such as swimming, kayaking, children's birthday parties, National Exercise Referral Scheme, fitness classes, gymnastics, badminton, table tennis, climbing, football and more.
 Several groups such as Llandysul Cubs and Beavers and Llandysul Crafters meet at the centre.

 Elen, the mother of Owain Glyndwr, the last Welsh Prince of Wales, was celebrated in a large mural placed on the outer wall of Calon Tysul on September 18, 2023.
 She had been born in the area.

-Coedyfoel is a small village in the community.